Danger

 import toy_crypto.birthday

-The classic Birthday Paradox example is to estimate the number of individuals (whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.
+The classic Birthday problem example is to estimate the number of individuals (whose birthdays are uniformly distributed among 365 days of the year) for there to be at least a 0.5 probability of there being at least one pair of individuals who share the same birthday.

 The function that returns a propbably is named P()

-, and the one that returns a quantile is named Q()
+and the one that returns a quantile is named Q()

 .

-This follows the pattern of R’s qbirthday
+This follows the R conventions

 and pbirthday